mgoblin/STC15lib/README.md

 *

 Next releases todo
-* TODO Documenting and verify examples for WDT
+* TODO Verify examples for WDT
 * TODO Docs that WDT is biased by freq_divider
 * TODO Implement WakeUp timer
 * TODO Optimize and refactor is_... ..._enabled(enable) routines